DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 ### Step 3.
 Adding To Do List into the app

-To add the component into our app, open the ***App.jsx*** file and replace the default code with the following one:
+To add the component into the app, open the ***App.jsx*** file and replace the default code with the following one:

 ~~~jsx title="App.jsx"
 import ToDo from "./ToDo";